Health is the basis of happy living and we all must equip ourselves with the knowledge of healthy living patterns to enjoy our lives.

 You can store beetroots for three to five days in a refrigerator.
 Without the greens, they can last for one month in a refrigerator.

 Before storage, slice off the leaves and their stems.
 Leave about two inches of the leaf's stem to avoid draining the root of its juice.
-Store unwashed beets in a pricked plastic bag and keep in a refrigerator for four days.
+Store unwashed beets in a pricked plastic bag and keep them in a refrigerator for four days.

 Beets lose firmness when frozen and thawed, but can also be frozen after being cooked: they still will carry their flavor and texture.